FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: Experimental Evaluation

 \subsubsection{Model-Heterogeneous PFL}

-In this scenario, we evenly assign $5$ models with different structures (Table~\ref{tab:model-structures}, Appendix \ref{app:extra-exp}) to clients.
-In practice, the id of the model assigned to client $k$ is determined by (client id $k\% 5$).
+We evenly assign $5$ models {\ijcai{(model IDs: $1-5$)}} with different structures (Table~\ref{tab:model-structures}, Appendix \ref{app:extra-exp}) to clients.
+In practice, the id of the model assigned to client $k$ is determined by (client ID $k\% 5$).
 For {\tt{FML}} and {\tt{FedKD}}, we regard the $5$ structurally different models as large heterogeneous models and consider the smallest `CNN-5' model as the small homogeneous model.

 \textbf{Mean Accuracy}.
 Table~\ref{tab:exp-comparison-hetero} shows that \methodname{} consistently achieves the highest mean test accuracy under all settings, outperforming the best baseline by $3.62\%$.
 Figure~\ref{fig:compare-hetero-converge} (Appendix \ref{app:extra-exp}) shows how the mean test accuracy of \methodname{} and the two top-performing baselines in each FL setting of Table~\ref{tab:exp-comparison-hetero} varies with communication round, it presents that \methodname{} converges to higher accuracies faster than others.